Tatarstan: Relations with Islamic world

 Emine Erdoğan visiting the Mərcani mosque in Kazan, Tatarstan.
 With her is the Mufti of Tatarstan, Kamil Səmiğullin (2024).

 Anwar Ibrahim, the prime minister of Malaysia, visiting the Kul Sharif mosque in Kazan (2025).

-The Republic of Tatarstan is actively involved in the global Islamic world.
+The Republic of Tatarstan is actively involved in the affairs of the Islamic world.
 For example, relations with Turkey are significant.
-This is reflected in the “Strategic Cooperation between Turkey and Tatarstan” category on the website of the head of Tatarstan.
-According to Minnikhanov, “Turkish companies have invested two billion US dollars in our republic.
+This is reflected in the "Strategic Cooperation between Turkey and Tatarstan" category on the website of the head of Tatarstan.
+According to Minnikhanov, "Turkish companies have invested two billion US dollars in our republic.
 Today (2017) 10 Turkish factories are successfully operating in Tatarstan.
-The connections between Tatarstan and Turkey serve as a link between Turkey and Moscow.”
+The connections between Tatarstan and Turkey serve as a link between Turkey and Moscow."
 Erdoğan has emphasized the close connection between Tatars and Turks.

 Cooperation between Tatarstan and Iran has also been highlighted.
-In 2022, Minnikhanov stated that “we have rich historical, economic and cultural ties, as well as a long experience of cooperation”.
-Iran’s ambassador to Russia, Kazem Jalali, called Tatarstan “a brother [of Iran]”, and hoped for even closer cooperation between them.
+In 2022, Minnikhanov stated that "we have rich historical, economic and cultural ties, as well as a long experience of cooperation".
+Iran's ambassador to Russia, Kazem Jalali, called Tatarstan “a brother [of Iran]”, and hoped for even closer cooperation between them.

 In 2022, Hamas leader Isma’il Haniyya visited Kazan.
-The meeting “discussed issues of interaction through the Russia-Islamic World Organization, which Minnikhanov has headed since 2014”.
+The meeting "discussed issues of interaction through the Russia-Islamic World Organization, which Minnikhanov has headed since 2014".
 According to Minnokhanov, they work closely with their Palestinian colleagues.
 In 2010, Palestinian President Mahmoud Abbas also visited Kazan, and during his visit described Tatarstan as “the cradle of Islam”.
 Since the start of the Gaza War, Tatarstan has sent humanitarian aid to the region.
 Mufti of Tatarstan, Kamil Samigullin expressed his support for the Palestinians in November 2023, accusing the "collective West" of complicity in genocide.

 Kazan Forum is a "platform for economic cooperation between the Russian Federation and the countries of the Islamic world".
 During the 2025 forum, president Vladimir Putin stated that "Tatarstan is one of the regions of the Russian Federation that is most actively building such fruitful and constructive relationships".

-Giuliano Bifolchi, a PhD of Islamic history, the founder of Special Eurasia: "Tatarstan’s location within Russia is strategically important, serving as a vital link to Central Asia and the Muslim world.
+According to the researcher Giuliano Bifolchi: "Tatarstan’s location within Russia is strategically important, serving as a vital link to Central Asia and the Muslim world.
 Its Turkic and Islamic identity, historical pursuit of autonomy, and high industrialisation provide it with distinct leverage.
 While the republic does not advocate separation, it constitutes a sensitive point within Russia’s internal structure, where issues of identity, political control, and foreign policy intersect.
 Its role in hosting international forums serves both federal foreign policy goals and local aspirations for international recognition".